 It is recommended to avoid consistent use of salts on dry textures and stop adding Epsom salt to daily shampoos.
 As the salt drains the water through the osmosis effect, it is compulsory to moisturize your hair afterward.

-Crush 10-15 vitamin c tablets and add some hot water to it (we can opt-in for clarifying shampoo).
+Crush 10-15 vitamin C tablets and add some hot water to them (we can opt-in for clarifying shampoo).
 Mix it with a spoon until it forms a thick paste.
-Now apply vitamin c paste to already damp hair so that it can easily penetrate.
+Now apply vitamin C paste to already damp hair so that it can easily penetrate.
 Wrap your hair using a shower cap and let the mixture sit for an hour.

 Thoroughly rinse the mixture; now, your hair needs shampoo and conditioner as you normally do.
 You can observe significant results after a few applications within a week.